clearmatics/erc1820-registry/README.md

     truffle migrate --network your-network

 On deployment you will see the contract that it has been deployed to.
-Use this address to initialse the [Asset Token][1] contract deployment.
+Use this address to initialise the [Asset Token][1] contract deployment.

 ## Deploy using Docker